-The following sections describe UIW's policy regarding the possession, use, sale, manufacture, and distribution of illegal drugs on or off university property or at university sponsored events in accordance with federal, state and local laws.
-Students who violate these policies can expect significant sanctions, up to an including suspension or expulsion from the university however, this policy provides flexibility for the university in addressing drug related offenses which occur on or off campus.
+Possession of drug paraphernalia and the use, manufacture, sale, or distribution of illegal drugs, whether on or off campus, by any student is prohibited, in accordance with federal, state and local laws.
+Students who violate these policies can expect significant sanctions, up to and including suspension or expulsion from the university however, this policy provides flexibility for the university in addressing drug related offenses which occur on or off campus.
 Moreover, it permits the university to address its fundamental Mission of holistic education and the development of human potential.